drubiodev/nest-notes/Workshop.md

 | ---------------- | ---------------- | ---------------- | ------------------------- |
 | Windows or Linux | Ctrl + Shift + C | Ctrl + Shift + J | F12 Ctrl + Shift + I      |
 | Mac              | Cmd + Option + C | Cmd + Option + J | Fn + F12 Cmd + Option + I |

+**pause for questions**

+6. Create a note

+   - talk about classes (blue prints of our note)
+   - using a dictionary to store the notes